Mostafaali3/3azzam-Music-Fingerprints-Matching/README.md

-# Shazam-Like Music Fingerprint Desktop App
+# Shazam-Like: Music Fingerprint Desktop App

 A Desktop program for identifying music by analyzing fingerprints generated from song spectrograms.
 This tool mimics the functionality of Shazam, enabling efficient and accurate song recognition.